Frequently asked questions for Employment Insurance Benefits online

 - 1. What is the Employment Insurance application online?

-- 2. Is applying online for Employment Insurance secure?
+- 2. Is applying online for Employment Insurance benefits secure?

 - 3. How do I retrieve my partially completed application using my temporary password?